wpmetabox/docsv2/docs/extensions/mb-blocks.md

 You might notice that the syntax is very similar to [creating a field group](/creating-fields-with-code/).
 You just need to define some settings and fields for the block.

 The block settings are inherited from the Block JavaScript API with a few differences.
-See [Block Registration](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) page on the Gutenberg Handbook if you need more details.
+See the [block registration](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) page on the Gutenberg Handbook if you need more details.

 ### `title`